Memory Care in Mississauga and Brampton

 Later in the process, you will need full time help.
 You also need to begin to plan for the end, sadly.
 There is inevitability in this – but there are ways to make the best of this.
 Cures and robust treatments of the disease are still nowhere beyond the merely experimental (as of late 2016).

-One way to make the best of your situation is to get your beloved family member into the best memory care facilities available.
-Memory care facilities in Mississauga, Brampton, Etobicoke, Oakville and Burlington as listed above, offer exceptional facilities and services.
-These offer the best possible environments and personal care available, including the following:
+Memory care facilities in or near Mississauga, as listed above, offer the best possible environments and personal care available, including the following:

 During these later stages, you should also research long term care, finding residences that suit your family best in terms of location, facilities, care offered and other factors.
 Make a list, then hold fast.
 When you contact the LHIN they will recommend readily-available beds but it is important that you investigate the home first.
 Many experts in the industry caution that long term care facilities are not "all the same;" some are certainly less desirable than others.
 If you turn down the bed recommended by the local LHIN you will be put on a waiting list, and you may end up on that waiting list for a long time.
 Good long term care homes are hard to get into, in the end.